The IRS tax extension deadline is May 17, 2021. Most State Extension Deadlines are May 17, some are May 1, 2021.

 Step 1.6: IRS Tax Extension - Page 6

 Once your IRS extension has been eFiled, click on My Account and then on the PDF icon to download your PDF file for the IRS extension.

 Step 2: State Extension

-Option: Pay IRS Taxes.
-If you know the amount of IRS taxes you owe, click the button below to either pay free via bank or ACH transfer or pay by credit card.
+Option on How to Pay IRS Taxes.
+If you know the amount of IRS taxes you owe, click the link below to either pay via bank direct transfer, credit card, wire, check/money order or by cash.

 Pay IRS Taxes Online